 There you will be given a series of clues to solve a mystery, as you wander around LeBlanc’s home in a make-believe scenario.

 If your child enjoys mysteries like Sherlock Holmes, they will enjoy Arsene Lupin, who is not a detective but a gentleman thief.
+You can read more interesting facts about Normandy here.

 How to get to Etretat?